 - In a medium saucepan, combine the wild rice blend, broth and bay leaf.
 Cover and bring to a boil.
 Reduce to a simmer and simmer for 40-45 minutes, or until rice is al dente (soft, but still slightly firm when bitten).
 Remove from the heat, allow to sit for 5 minutes, then fluff with a fork and set aside.

-- Meanwhile, heat the olive oil over high heat in a large skillet.
-When the oil is shimmering add the shallot, mushrooms, celery and thyme and cook until shallot and celery have softened and the mushrooms have started releasing their juices, about 6-8 minutes.
-When most of the water from the mushrooms has evaporated, add the garlic and cook for 30 seconds, until fragrant.
-Remove from the heat and add the sage, almonds or sunflower seeds and cranberries.
+- Meanwhile, heat a few tablespoons of water over medium heat in a large skillet.
+Add the shallot, mushrooms, celery, thyme and garlic and cook until shallot and celery have softened and the mushrooms have started releasing their juices, about 6-8 minutes.
+Remove from the heat and add the sage, almonds or sunflower seeds, cranberries. and cannellini beans.
 Add the wild rice and mix to thoroughly combine.
 Add salt and pepper to taste and enjoy!